iAmKankan/Data-Gathering-And-Preprocessing/Dimensionality_Reduction/README.md

 ![Dark](https://user-images.githubusercontent.com/12748752/126914729-75e0fed5-fdaa-4216-81c8-719340e80694.png)
 * The curse of dimensionality is a problem that arises when we are working with a lot of data having multiple features or we can say it as high dimensional data.
 * The dimension of the data means the no. of features or columns in our dataset.
+ * **In machine learning,** a small increase in the dimensionality would require a large increase in the volume of the data in order to maintain a similar level of performance.
+ * Thus the curse of dimensionality is the expression of all phenomena that appear with high-dimensional data, and that have most often unfortunate consequences on the behavior and performances of learning algorithms.

 > ### Issues
 > * Specifically the issue of data sparsity and “closeness” of data.
 > * It becomes very challenging to identify meaningful patterns while analyzing and visualizing the data and it also degrades the Machine Learning model’s accuracy while decreasing the computation speed as well, i.e. training the model will become much slower as the dimensions increase.